kenhoppla/BewareModMenu/readme.txt

 The mod is provided as-is, with no warranty of any kind.
 Use it at your own risk and back up your save files first.

-See LICENSE (MIT) for the mod's own code and NOTICE.txt for the bundled BepInEx loader (LGPL-2.1).

 INSTALL
 -------